-This overview helps when shopping if you want to switch to purely herbal cosmetics.
+This overview will help you when shopping if you want to switch to purely herbal cosmetics.
 It contains the most common ingredients of animal origin with INCI name, description, use and vegan alternatives.
 The ingredients are listed in alphabetical order.
-And beware, some of them are also available from plant sources!
+And be careful, some of them are also available from plant sources!

 Beeswax | Cera Alba

-Bees excrete the wax to build their honeycomb.
+Bees secrete the wax to build their honeycombs.
 It forms a protective film on the skin that prevents it from drying out.
-Here's how you find it...
+This is how you find it...

-🧴 Common in lip care, rich creams; less often in foundation
+🧴 Common in lip care, rich creams; less common in foundation

-These thickeners have a film-forming effect and work in a similar way to gelatin (see below).
+These thickeners have a film-forming effect and work similarly to gelatin (see below).
 They are obtained from the shells of crustaceans and insects.

-This lipid derived from animal fats is naturally present in the skin.
+This lipid from animal fats occurs naturally in the skin.
 As a component of the cell membrane, it plays an important role in the regeneration and protection of the skin.
-At the same time, it acts as an emulsifier in creams.
+At the same time it acts as an emulsifier in creams.

 🧴 Often found in rich creams of all kinds

-🌱 Vegan alternatives: Plant-based phytosterols such as those found in unrefined shea butter ( Butyrospermum Parkii Butter ) and avocado oil ( Persea gratissima oil).
+🌱 Vegan alternatives: Plant phytosterols such as those found in unrefined shea butter ( Butyrospermum Parkii Butter ) and avocado oil ( Persea Gratissima Oil ).

 The amino acid is often obtained from animal keratin (see below).

-🧴 Often in wound ointments, hair care products and creams
+🧴 Commonly found in wound ointments, hair care products and creams

-🌱 Vegan alternative: L-cysteine on a plant basis is now also available, which is produced in two different processes.
-However, it is unclear to us whether animal testing was used for the development of these raw materials.
-So better to avoid it altogether .
+🌱 Vegan alternative: There are now also plant-based L-cysteine, which is produced in two different processes.
+However, it is unclear to us whether animal testing was used to develop these raw materials.
+So it's better to avoid it altogether .

 Elastin keeps things elastic, as the name suggests.
-The protein is obtained from the neck tendons of cattle.
+The protein is obtained from the neck tendon of cattle.

-🌱 Vegan alternatives: Proteins from soy ( Glycine Soy Protein ) or Wheat ( Hydrolized Wheat Protein )
+🌱 Vegan alternatives: proteins from soy ( Glycine Soy Protein ) or wheat ( Hydrolized Wheat Protein )

 Fibrostimulin K | Fibrostimulin K

-The protein smooths the skin and is popular as an anti-wrinkle ingredient.
+The protein smoothes the skin and is popular as an anti-wrinkle ingredient.
 However, it is obtained from calf blood.

-🌱 Vegan alternative: Fibrostimulin P from potatoes – Little mnemonic: “K” for veal and “P» for vegetable
+🌱 Vegan alternative: Fibrostimulin P from potatoes – little mnemonic: “K” for veal and “P” plant-based

 fish scales | Guanine/Gua

-This effect pigment is found in many decorative cosmetics, especially those that shimmer beautifully.
+This effect pigment is found in many decorative cosmetics, especially those that have a beautiful shimmer.
 Guanine is obtained from ground fish scales.

-🧴 Often found in nail polish, shiny eyeshadow, highlighter, lipstick and mascara
+🧴 Commonly found in nail polish, glossy eye shadows, highlighters, lipsticks and mascara

 When we think of this gelling agent, we first think of gummy bears.
-Obtaining it from the bones, skin and sinews of animals, i.e. slaughterhouse waste, is less appetizing.
+Less appetizing is the extraction from bones, skin and tendons of animals, i.e. slaughterhouse waste.

-🧴 Often found in creamy products such as face masks or shampoos
+🧴 Commonly found in creamy products such as face masks or shampoos

-🌱 Vegan alternatives: Agar-Agar (Agar) from algae or locust bean gum ( Ceratonia Siliqua Gum )
+🌱 Vegan alternatives: Agar-agar ( agar ) made from algae or locust bean gum ( Ceratonia Siliqua Gum )

 Bees feed their queens with this nutrient-rich secretion.
-It has a smoothing effect on the skin, which is used in anti-aging products.
+It has a smoothing effect on the skin, which is used for anti-aging products.

-🧴 Often found in face and eye creams, hair conditioners or body lotions
+🧴 Commonly found in face and eye creams, hair conditioners or body lotions

-🧴 Often found in lotions, creams, make-up (foundations), after-sun preparations and other skin care products as well as shampoo and conditioner
+🧴 Commonly found in lotions, creams, makeup (foundations), after-sun preparations and other skin care products as well as shampoo and conditioner

-☝️ At FIVE, for example, we use organic glycerin from coconut oil in our FIVE face serum .
+☝️ At FIVE, for example, we use organic glycerin from coconut oil in our FIVE facial serum .

 Hyaluronic acid | Sodium Hyaluronate or Hyaluronic Acid

 This ingredient binds moisture in the skin.
-It was originally always made from animal components, mostly from cockscombs.
-However, the production is quite complex, which is why hyaluronic acid is mostly synthetically produced today.
+It was originally always obtained from animal parts, mostly from cocks' combs.
+However, the production is quite complex, which is why hyaluronic acid is now mostly produced synthetically.

-🧴 Often found in skin creams, serums and moisturizing masks
+🧴 Commonly found in skin creams, serums and moisturizing masks

-☝️ In FIVE facial serum naturally contains pure vegetable hyaluronic acid from grain, namely from such that not genetically modified, i.e. NO-GMO .
+☝️ The FIVE facial serum naturally contains purely plant-based hyaluronic acid from grains that have not been genetically modified, i.e. NO-GMO .

 Carmine | Cochineal, Cl 75470, E 120 or Natural Red 4

 The pigment gives make-up and nail polish their strong red, more precisely blood red.
-Because when it is extracted, you lose your desire for color: For every gram of carmine red, around 150 cochineal lice are dried to death and the color pigments are then boiled out of them.
+Because when it is extracted, you immediately lose your desire for color: for every gram of carmine red, around 150 cochineal lice are dried to death and the color pigments are then boiled out of them.

-🧴 Commonly found in nail polish, lipstick, rouge and actually everything that is red in color
+🧴 Commonly found in nail polish, lipstick, blush and basically anything that has a reddish color

-🌱 Vegan alternatives: plant pigments from beetroot ( Beta Vulgaris ), Raspberries ( Rubus Idaeus Fruit ) and the like, and Iron Oxide ( CI 77489 ).
-There is also a synthetic carmine E124, which is not suitable for natural cosmetics.
+🌱 Vegan alternatives: Plant pigments from beetroot ( Beta Vulgaris ), raspberries ( Rubus Idaeus Fruit ) and the like as well as iron oxide ( CI 77489 ).
+There is also a synthetic carmine E124, which, however, is not suitable for natural cosmetics.

 This protein is part of the hair structure.
-So keratin provides fullness and healthy shine.
+Keratin provides fullness and a healthy shine.
 Less beautiful: It is made from ground hooves, horns and feathers.

-🧴 Often found in shampoo, conditioner and other hair care products
+🧴 Commonly found in shampoo, conditioner and other hair care products

-🌱 Vegan alternatives: Hydrolized Wheat Protein Wheat or Hydrolized Soy Protein from soy
+🌱 Vegan alternatives: Hydrolized Wheat Protein from wheat or Hydrolized Soy Protein from soy

 Collagen | Collages

-This protein ensures firm tissue and a firm complexion.
-But it is derived from the fat or bones of cattle and pigs.
+This protein ensures tight tissue and a firm complexion.
+But it is obtained from the fat or bones of cattle and pigs.

-🧴 Often found in skin creams and serums
+🧴 Commonly found in skin creams and serums

-🌱 Vegan alternatives: There is no such thing as a plant-based ingredient that replaces collagen.
-However, similar effects are achieved with active ingredient combinations of amino acids, antioxidants and plant extracts.
-Face massages also stimulate the skin's own collagen synthesis .
+🌱 Vegan alternatives: There is no one plant-based ingredient that replaces collagen.
+However, similar effects are achieved with active ingredient combinations made from amino acids, antioxidants and plant extracts.
+Facial massages also stimulate the skin's own collagen synthesis .

-This is the fat that sheep secrete to protect their fur from getting wet.
+This is the fat that sheep secrete to protect their fur from moisture.
 So it seals well.
-Lanolin is obtained from the shorn wool.
-So, unlike civet (see below), for example, it is not taken directly from the sheep.
+Lanolin is obtained from sheared wool.
+So, unlike civet (see below), it is not taken directly from the sheep, for example.

 Lecithins are compounds made from fats and glycerin that are found in our cell membranes.
 They regulate the pH value, smooth the skin and have an antistatic and emulsifying effect.
 They are obtained from animal nerve tissue or eggs.

-🧴 Often found in skin creams, eyebrow pencils, eyeliner, anti-cellulite products and hair care products
+🧴 Commonly found in skin creams, eyebrow pencils, eyeliner, anti-cellulite products and hair care products

-🌱 Vegan alternatives: plant-based lecithins from soy ( soy Lecithin) or sunflower seeds (Sunflower Lecithin)
+🌱 Vegan alternatives: Vegetable lecithins from soy ( soy lecithin ) or sunflower seeds ( sunflower lecithin )

-Lactic acid regulates the pH value of the skin and is a metabolite in the blood and muscle tissue.
+Lactic acid regulates the pH of the skin and is a metabolite in blood and muscle tissue.
 However, it can also be produced synthetically or replaced with citric acid.

-🧴 Often found in facial cleanser and tonic
+🧴 Commonly found in facial cleansers and toners

-🌱 Vegan alternative: Vegan lactic acid ( E270) is used by Produces lactic acid bacteria from sugar solutions and has absolutely nothing to do with milk.
+🌱 Vegan alternative: Vegan lactic acid ( E270) is produced by lactic acid bacteria from sugar solutions and has absolutely nothing to do with milk.

 Propolis | Propolis Cera

-Like beeswax and royal jelly, this resinous secretion comes from bees.
-It is popular in cosmetics because of its antibacterial effect.
+Like beeswax and royal jelly, this resinous secretion also comes from bees.
+It is popular in cosmetics because of its antibacterial effects.

-🧴 Often found in toothpaste and anti-aging products
+🧴 Commonly found in toothpaste and anti-aging products

-🌱 Vegan alternatives: Licorice root extracts ( Glycyrrhiza Glabra (Licorice) Root Extract ) or Hamamelis ( Hamamelis Virginiana)
+🌱 Vegan alternatives: extracts from licorice root ( Glycyrrhiza Glabra (Licorice) Root Extract ) or witch hazel ( Hamamelis virginiana )

 Beef tallow | (Sodium) Tallowate

-Soap is traditionally made from animal fats, mostly beef tallow from slaughterhouse waste.
+Soap is traditionally made from animal fats, usually beef tallow from slaughterhouse waste.

-☝️ You make an environmentally conscious decision with soaps from organic production, which does not encourage overexploitation of nature.
+☝️ You make an environmentally conscious decision with organically produced soaps that do not promote overexploitation of nature.

 Shellac | Shellac

-Lacquer scale insect droppings have a resinous quality that imparts shine.
+Paint scale insect excretions have a resinous quality that gives shine.

-🧴 Often found in hairspray and nail polish
+🧴 Commonly found in hairspray and nail polish

 Silk | Hydrolized Silk